pingu342/search_bitcoin/README.md

 # Check the balance of the bitcoin address

+When using a Electrum Server.

+    echo -n ADDRESS | ./getaddressbalance.sh electrs

+When using a bitcoin address list.

     echo -n ADDRESS | ./getaddressbalance.sh

-(Optinal) When using a Electrum Server

-    echo -n ADDRESS | ./getaddressbalance.sh electrs

 # Check the balance of the private key generated from the seed

+When using a bitcoin address list.

+    echo -n SEED | ./getkeybalance.sh electrs

+When using a bitcoin address list.

     echo -n SEED | ./getkeybalance.sh

-(Optinal) When using a Electrum Server

-    echo -n SEED | ./getkeybalance.sh electrs

 # Random Search

+Generate a NUM character seed, hash it using sha256, and use it as private key.

+Next, generate a P2PKH address from a private key.

+Finally, check the balance of P2PKH address.

+When using a Electrum Server.

+    ./random_search.sh NUM electrs

+When using a bitcoin address list.

     ./random_search.sh NUM

-(Optinal) When using a Electrum Server

-    ./random_search.sh NUM electrs

-This script generate a NUM character seed, hash it using sha256, and use it as a private key.

-Next, generate a P2PKH address from the private key.

-Finally, check the balance of P2PKH addresse.

 ex.
 NUM=3